Who is our God? How great is our God? What is His plan? How will He accomplish it? What has He done?

 Why so?
 One of the key differences between all others and Jonah is that Jonah was literally swallowed up and taken into the deep, as was the Lord.
 Another significant difference is that Jonah was in that deep precisely three days and three nights, even as the Son of Man, Jesus Christ, Yahoshua HaMashiach, would be in the deep, the heart of the earth, for three days and three nights, just as He foretold and depicted by Jonah centuries earlier.
 There is yet a third major difference, one of great import to us, which I have already mentioned and will bring up again later.
 Truly, I like to call the Book of Jonah, the Book of God.

-and He is personal with those who are His.
+God is sovereign, and He is personal with those who are His.

 Now I shall make comments on the Book of Jonah as we read from beginning to end, identifying three great truths, which, to those who believe, will bring peace and rest experienced by very few.
 These are: